Ichhawar: History

-Shri Kesarimal Jain was the first MLA of Madhya Pradesh Legislative Assembly from Ichhawar (Vidhan Sabha constituency).
+Shri Kesarimal Jain was the first MLA of Madhya Pradesh Legislative Assembly from Ichhawar Assembly constituency.

 Ichhawar witnessed a historical political event on 8 December 2013 when the sitting MLA and Minister Karan Singh Verma of BJP of 23 years lost the election by only 700+ votes to the younger Shailendra Patel of Indian National Congress.
-Karan Singh Verma of Bharatiya Janata Party reclaimed his seat in the 2018 Assembly Elections by margin of 15,869 votes.
+Karan Singh Verma of Bharatiya Janata Party reclaimed his seat in the 2018 Assembly Elections by margin of 15,869 votes and again in 2023 Karan Singh Verma won Ichhawar (2023) by a margin of 16,346 votes.